hindu-comm/weblogs/manasataramgini/2015/04/2015-04-29_upakatha-of-previous-sulapurue1b9a3a-catvarakam-2.md

 That is it, Jhilleeka.
 It is a narrative with no ending but one that you should think about.”

 Jhilleeka: “It is indeed a dark narrative.
-It seems frightening to think about.
+It seemsfrightening to think about.
 Could it mean that is how life is supposed to be?”

 Lootika chimed in: “That is correct Jhilleeka.
 It is not impossible that